FAQ’s – LostPolicy

 All sensitive family information submitted via our web site is protected by the highest level of encryption available.
 Once you have completed and confirmed your application, your information is transmitted via fax directly to the claims departments of each company in our database.
 After 180 days your information is deleted from our servers and files.

-* For someone to have an “insurable interest” in someone else, he/she would have to suffer a material loss if the death of the insured occurred.
-(Without an insurable interest, an insurance company will not issue a policy).
+“INSURABLE INTEREST” For someone to have an insurable interest in someone else, he/she would have to suffer a material loss if the death of the insured occurred.